 Cate Sanders is a 32-year-old woman living on her own in Atlanta, who’s at a crossroads.
 After being laid off from her corporate job, she’s determined to find a new career path.
 To help guide her, she looks to the woman she admires most, Oprah Winfrey.
-At every new phase she writes a letter to Oprah, knowing in all probability her hero won’t be reading them, but finds hope and inspiration from imagining what Oprah’s words of wisdom would be.
+At every new phase she writes a letter to Oprah.
+Knowing in all probability that her hero won’t be reading them.
+However she finds hope and inspiration from imagining what Oprah’s words of wisdom would be.

 I loved this book, it was a wonderfully witty read that kept me thoroughly entertained over the weekend.

-For 48 hours I was submerged in Cate’s world, discovering her friends and family , as well as giggling at the letters which started every chapter.
+For 48 hours I submerged myself in Cate’s world.
+Discovering her friends and family , as well as giggling at the letters which started every chapter.

 With an ending that brings everything together perfectly, this book really is a read to lighten your mood and leave you smiling!